Communication Planning as a Process

 Checklist icon

-Make decisions about goals, relevant actors, publics, objectives, strategies, tactics, activities, relationships and messages.
+The information gathered in this step is used to make decisions about goals, relevant actors, objectives, strategies, tactics, activities, relationships, and messages.

-• Identify target stakeholders, organizations, relevant actors, publics and audiences
+• Identify intended stakeholders, organizations, relevant actors and audiences.

 • Who does this opportunity or problem affect?

-• Focus on impact or influence of knowledge, attitude or behavior
+• Focus on the impact or influence of knowledge, attitude or behavior.

-• Identify differences in messages for various target stakeholders, organizations, relevant actors, publics and audiences
+• Identify differences in messages for various intended stakeholders, organizations, relevant actors and audiences.

-• Discuss evaluation of all metrics to assess the impact of the communication plan
+• Discuss the evaluation of all metrics to assess the impact of the communication plan.

 Megaphone icon